okteto/go-getting-started/README.md

-# Getting Started on Okteto with Golang
+# Getting Started on Okteto with Go

-This example shows how to leverage [Okteto](https://github.com/okteto/okteto) to develop a Golang Sample App directly in Kubernetes.
-The Golang Sample App is deployed using raw Kubernetes manifests.
+This example shows how to leverage [Okteto](https://github.com/okteto/okteto) to develop a Go Sample App directly in Kubernetes.
+The Go Sample App is deployed using raw Kubernetes manifests.

 Okteto works in any Kubernetes cluster by reading your local kubeconfig file.
 If you need access to a Kubernetes cluster, [Okteto Cloud](https://cloud.okteto.com) gives you free access to secure Kubernetes namespaces, compatible with any Kubernetes tool.